 4. SmartThings Motion Sensor

 If you are someone who often forgets to turn lights off while sleeping or when away, the SmartThings Motion Sensor is for you.
 It works with a SmartThings hub and can control all the compatible devices remotely.
 Whenever unexpected motion is detected, the motion sensor sends you an alert so you can take the necessary precautions.

 Additionally, it automatically turns your home lights on and off, detecting your presence and absence.
 The best thing about this motion sensor is that it's compatible with Google Assistant and Alexa, which means you can manage it through voice commands when busy.

 Having energy efficient homes can make your life easier and also gives you eco-friendly surroundings.
 You can adapt the above-mentioned ways to conserve energy at home along with incorporating smart energy efficient devices.
-The Evvr Smart Energy Monitor and Plug is the best in this regard as it consumes way less energy and keeps a check on your energy usage.
+The Evvr Energy Monitoring Smart Plug is the best in this regard as it consumes way less energy and keeps a check on your energy usage.